mtlpks/movie-database-creator/README.md

 With the dict ready, what we have left is to create a database with our info.
 We create it through sqlite3, and then loop through the dict using a INSERT INTO statement to fill our database.
 Having used SELECT on the table, we display it in the screen by using pandas and tabulate.

+To run, simply download the files and run database_creator.py.